fpgmaas/pypi-scout/README.md

 - [Option 3: Using Docker without NVIDIA GPU and NVIDIA Container Toolkit](SETUP.md#option-3-using-docker-without-nvidia-gpu-and-nvidia-container-toolkit)

 > [!IMPORTANT]
 > By default only the 10% of the dataset with the most weekly downloads is added to the vector database.
-This includes all packages with approximately 5.000
+This includes all packages with more than approximately 5.000
 > downloads per week.
 To also add less popular packages to the dataset, increase the value of `FRAC_DATA_TO_INCLUDE` in `pypi_scout/config.py`.

 #### 2. **Run the Application**